What Factors Determine If You Will Get Life in Prison If Convicted of Sex with a Child?

 - what the child's connection is to the individual who is charged.

-They will also look at the person's criminal record to determine if they've ever been convicted of any other sex-related offenses or any other offenses related to the particular child.
+They will also look at the person's criminal record to determine if they've ever been convicted of any other sex-related offenses or other offenses related to the particular child.

 Once all of these factors are evaluated, your attorney would sit down with the prosecutor or judge to discuss the case and decide whether or not, in actual potential, a life sentence would be warranted under the circumstances of the particular case.